In this article:

 Since scoring updates affect all Scorecards in the platform, users will also experience score changes within their portfolios.
 Additionally, the reports, analytics, and other features based on portfolios scores might change.

 For users that will experience a change, in platform banners will communicate the potential score impact.

-Mouseover of the scoring update icon under your score on your Scorecard page provides information on your potential score impact.
+Select My Scorecard from Scorecards in the top menu.
+Mouse over of the scoring update calibration icon (wrench) under your score on your Scorecard page provides information on your potential score impact.

 The scoring update icon on the History Page and Issue Level Event Log will indicate score changes due to calibration

 The score impact in the platform is a reflection of how the recalibration change impacts your score on the day it was computed.
 Since we run scores daily, the impact may change as we use new data.